 VLC Media Player is definitely a leading open source cross-platform multimedia player in the industry, I bet it's the default program on most people's computer to play video, movie and music files.
 However, a long-standing issue that may trouble all users is, VLC player sometimes keeps freezing while playing videos, especially the high-definition videos.
 If you're trapped in this case, never miss the solutions below.

-I take it that most VLC users are likely to be plagued with VLC freezing while playing videos or VLC video freezes but audio continues, especially for those high-definition videos in a large file size.
-Indeed, I have been troubled by this frustrating problem for a while.
+I take it that most VLC users are likely to be plagued with VLC freezing while playing videos or VLC video freezes but audio continues, especially for those high-definition videos that come with a large file size.
+Indeed, I too have been troubled by this frustrating problem for a while.
 To this end, I rummaged through Google SERPs and even submitted a ticket on VideoLAN forum for troubleshooting this issue.
 Finally, hard work pays off, I've compiled a list of some possible solutions below that may work for you as well.

 To avoid any inconsistent operation and layout, make sure your VLC version is up-to-date.
 It is a common sense that the latest version will fix a series of leftover and new arising issues.
 It will probably address the VLC keeps freezing issue.
 To update your VLC, here are two approaches: